Porsche 911 (classic): 3.2 Carrera / E, F, G, H, I, J and K series (1984–1989)

 The Porsche 911 3.2 series were available in Coupe, Cabriolet and Targa styles.

 With the 911's future ensured, 1983 saw the launch of a replacement for the successful SC series.
 It was the MY 1984 911 3.2 Carrera, reviving the Carrera name for the first time since 1977.
 The 911 3.2 Carrera was the second iteration of the 911 series, with all subsequent models featuring new body styling with new brake, electronic and suspension technologies.

-A new, higher-displacement motor, a 3.2-liter version of Porsche's horizontally opposed flat-six, was utilized.
+A new, higher-displacement motor, a 3.2-litre version of Porsche's horizontally opposed flat-six, was utilized.
 At the time, Porsche claimed it was 80% new.
 The new swept volume of 3,164 cc was achieved using the 95 mm bore (from the previous SC model) combined with the 1978 Turbo 3.3 crankshaft's 74.4 mm stroke.
 In addition, higher domed pistons increased the compression ratio from 9.8 to 10.3:1 (although only 9.5:1 for the US market).
 New inlet manifold and exhaust systems were fitted.
 The 915 transmission was carried over from the SC series for the first three model years.
 In 1987, the Carrera got a new five-speed gearbox sourced from Getrag, model number G50 with proven Borg-Warner synchronizers.
 This slightly heavier version also featured a hydraulically operated clutch.

 With the new engine, power was increased to 207 PS at 5,900 rpm for North American-delivered cars and to 231 PS at 5,900 rpm for most other markets.
-This version of the 911 accelerated from 0– 60 mi/h in 5.4 seconds (Car & Driver tested 5.3 seconds for the US version) and had a top speed of 150 mi/h as measured by Autocar.
-Factory times were more modest: 0-60 mph time of 6.3 seconds for the US version and 6.1 seconds for cars outside the American market.
+This version of the 911 accelerated from 0–60 mi/h in 5.4 seconds (Car & Driver tested 5.3 seconds for the US version) and had a top speed of 150 mi/h as measured by Autocar.
+Factory times were more modest: 0–60 mph time of 6.3 seconds for the US version and 6.1 seconds for cars outside the American market.

 The disc brakes were increased in size to aid in more effective heat dissipation and improved oil-fed chain tensioners were fitted to the engine.
 To improve oil cooling, a finned cooler replaced the serpentine lines in the front passenger fender well.
 This was further improved in 1987, with the addition of a thermostatically controlled fan.